learningequality/kolibri/docs/contributing/ways_to_contribute.rst

 If you are proposing a new feature or giving feedback on an existing feature:

-* Explain in detail what you're trying to do and why the existing system isn't working for you
+* Explain in detail what you're trying to do and why the existing system isn't working for you.
-* Keep the scope as narrow as possible, to make it easier to understand the specific problem you're trying to address
+* Keep the scope as narrow as possible, to make it easier to understand the specific problem you're trying to address.

 If you have found a bug and are comfortable using Github and Markdown, you can create a `Github issue <https://github.com/learningequality/kolibri/issues>`__.
 Please search the existing issues first to see if it's already been reported.